 From the 1930s onwards, gay men in prison were increasingly referred to prison medical officers for diagnosis and ‘treatment’.
 Search our catalogue using keywords such as ‘prison’ and ‘medical’ (together) for relevant records from the Home Office (HO) and the Prison Commission (PCOM).

-The authorities wanted children to grow up to conform to heterosexual norms of husbands, wives and parents; and those with responsibility for education and young offenders institutions were wary of permitting gay or lesbian teachers to influence children.
+Many authorities wanted children to grow up to conform to heterosexuality and the gender they were assigned at birth; and those with responsibility for education and young offender institutions were wary of permitting LGBTQ+ teachers to influence children.